 Three most common myths about time tracking and why they are wrong

 When it comes to time tracking, businesses and freelancers alike either love it or hate it.
-While today you can find many organizations who’ve significantly improved their HR management by implementing automated software solutions for it, there still exist some arguments about whether that way of managing people is acceptable and effective.
-Let us now try to analyze these tales by listing some of the proposed dangers of time-tracking technology and see how they can be managed in the best possible way.
+While today you can find many organizations who’ve significantly improved their HR management and employee relations by implementing automated software solutions for it, there still exist some arguments about whether that way of managing people is acceptable and effective.
+Let us now try to analyze these tales by listing some of the common objections to the time-tracking technology and see how they can be managed in the best possible way.

 Myth #1 – Measuring employees’ time indicates that you don’t trust them.